creativecommons/cc-resource-archive/resourcetemplate.md

 **image-full and image-thumb**

 Image-full should be 500px * 375px.
 Image-thumb should be 200*150.
-Put in the "images" folder.
+Put in the "docs/_assets/images" folder.
 Use the full title as the filename, separated by hyphens.

 **topic**